Anthropocentrism: In popular culture

-In fiction from all eras and societies, there is fiction depicting the actions of humans to ride, eat, milk, and otherwise treat (non-human) animals as inferior.
-There are occasional fictional exceptions, such as talking animals as aberrations to the rule distinguishing people from animals.

 In science fiction, humanocentrism is the idea that humans, as both beings and as a species, are the superior sentients.
 Essentially the equivalent of racial supremacy on a galactic scale, it entails intolerant discrimination against sentient non-humans, much like race supremacists discriminate against those not of their race.
 A prime example of this concept is utilized as a story element for the Mass Effect series.
 After humanity's first contact results in a brief war, many humans in the series develop suspicious or even hostile attitudes towards the game's various alien races.
 By the time of the first game, which takes place several decades after the war, many humans still retain such sentiments in addition to forming 'pro-human' organizations.

 This idea is countered by anti-humanism.
 At times, this ideal also includes fear of and superiority over strong AIs and cyborgs, downplaying the ideas of integration, cybernetic revolts, machine rule and Tilden's Laws of Robotics.

 Mark Twain mocked the belief in human supremacy in Letters from the Earth (written c.
 1909, published 1962).